rsvim/rsvim.github.io/docs/manual/configuration/README.md

 - Config entry: `$HOME/.rsvim.{js,ts}`

-For the last location, it doesn't have a config home actually.
+For the last location, it doesn't have a config home.
 This will affect the "package" resolving for Rsvim, please refer to [Simple Package](./simple_package.md) for more details.